 NOTE: The information gathered through your organization's responses here will be used to determine eligibility for Accreditation with Commendation.
-We encourage applicants to provide responses for each of these Criteria.
-Initial applicants may choose to respond the following items.
-Initial applicants are not eligible for Accreditation with Commendation.
+All applicants must provide responses for each of these Criteria.

-- A. If your organization integrates CME into the process for improving professional practice, describe how this integration occurs.
+- A) If your organization integrates CME into the process for improving professional practice, describe how this integration occurs.
 Include examples of explicit organizational practices that have been implemented.
-(C16) - B. If your organization utilizes non-education strategies to enhance change as an adjunct to its educational activities, describe the strategies that your organization has used as adjuncts to CME activities and how these strategies were designed to enhance change.
+(C16) - B) If your organization utilizes non-education strategies to enhance change as an adjunct to its educational activities, describe the strategies that your organization has used as adjuncts to CME activities and how these strategies were designed to enhance change.
 Include in your description an explanation of how the non-education strategies were connected to either an individual activity or group of activities.
 Include examples of non-education strategies that have been implemented.
-(C17) - C. If your organization identifies factors outside of its control that will have an impact on patient outcomes, describe those factors.
+(C17) - c) If your organization identifies factors outside of its control that will have an impact on patient outcomes, describe those factors.
 Include examples of identifying factors outside of your organization's control that will have an impact on patient outcomes.
-(C18) - D. If your organization implements educational strategies to remove, overcome, or address barriers to physician change, describe these strategies.
+(C18) - D) If your organization implements educational strategies to remove, overcome, or address barriers to physician change, describe these strategies.
 Include examples of educational strategies that have been implemented to remove, overcome, or address barriers to physician change.
-(C19) - E. If your organization is engaged in collaborative or cooperative relationships with other stakeholders, describe these relationships.
+(C19) - E) If your organization is engaged in collaborative or cooperative relationships with other stakeholders, describe these relationships.
 Include examples of collaboration and cooperation with other stakeholders.
-(C20) - F. If your CME unit participates within an institutional or system framework for quality improvement, describe this framework.
+(C20) - F) If your CME unit participates within an institutional or system framework for quality improvement, describe this framework.
 Include examples of your CME unit participating within an institutional or system framework for quality improvement.
-(C21) - G. If your organization has positioned itself to influence the scope and content of activities/educational interventions, describe organizational procedures and practices that support this.
+(C21) - G) If your organization has positioned itself to influence the scope and content of activities/educational interventions, describe organizational procedures and practices that support this.
 Include examples of how your organization is positioned to influence the scope and content of activities/educational interventions.
 (C22)

-Structure and Format Requirements for the Self-Study Report
+Structure and Format Requirements for the Self Study Report